JonEilers/analyticalgenomics.org/_assembly/hybrid_assembly.md

 # Hybrid Genome Assemblers

 There a number of genome assembly tools that accept more than one data type.
-Two of my favorite are [platanus-allee](https://www.nature.com/articles/s41467-019-09575-2) and [masurca](https://academic.oup.com/bioinformatics/article/29/21/2669/195975?login=true).
-Both Masurca and Platanus-allee require at least short read data but also accept long read data, and in the case of platanus-allee, 10x-chromium data.
+Two of my favorite are [platanus-allee](https://www.nature.com/articles/s41467-019-09575-2) and [MaSuRCA](https://academic.oup.com/bioinformatics/article/29/21/2669/195975?login=true).
+Both MaSuRCA and Platanus-allee require at least short read data but also accept long read data, and in the case of platanus-allee, 10x-chromium data.
 One significant difference between the two assembler is regarding genome phasing.
 A phased genome is when the assembler is able to distinguish the haplotypes of each chromosome pair.
 In the past, assemblers were designed to ignore ploidy levels as the sequence data was inadequate for telling chromosomes apart.
 This is not the case anymore.
 With long read sequencing and hi-c it is now possible to completely disintangle homologous chromsomes, although this is just beginning to become standard practice.

 Platanus-allee was designed specifically to be able to "phase" a genome assembly and then, if you wanted, collapse the phased assembly into a haploid assembly.
-To the best of my knowledge Masurca does not have this ability yet.
-However, Masurca is significantly faster and at least in this project, produced a more contigious assembly.
+To the best of my knowledge MaSuRCA does not have this ability yet.
+However, MaSuRCA is significantly faster and at least in this project, produced a more contigious assembly.
 Both tools are designed to be used with heterozygous genomes, which is important as the *Apostichopus japonicus* has a heterzygousity of 1.59%, meaning that both sets of chromosomes are different enough to confuse a genome assembler.
 This is important to know as genome assemblers will sometimes duplicate heterozygous genes in the haploid genome assembly because it can't tell the genes are variants.

 ## Platanus-allee assembler